adamnoto/assignbot/README.md

 # Assignbot

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/assignbot`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+In Ruby, assigning variables can be tricky.
+Could you assign from new?
+Could you always guarantee that?

+Assignbot guarantee you can assign from `.assign`, code changes to your codebase is not required unless you want custom behaviour.

+# Use cases

+1. Assign from the hash, from params
+2. Assign from the hash, from JSON

 ## Installation

-Add this line to your application's Gemfile:
+To install Assignbot, add this line to your Gemfile:

 ```ruby
 gem 'assignbot'